devvrat-singh-gth/Chatbot_CstmPrmpt/README.md

 python app.py
 ```

-Once started, the chatbot will process user inputs based on the configured system prompt and selected language model.
+Once started, the chatbot will respond based on the configured system prompt and selected language model.

 ---